 Richman and Lamb (1985) indicated that PC score time series relating VRPC loading patterns to standardized anomalies of individual events provide a basis for case studies of individual events.
-In this particular study, composites were created based on mean fields of groups of individual events that met or exceeded a subjectively-chosen minimum PC score of 1.0.
+In that particular study, composites were created based on mean fields of groups of individual events that met or exceeded a subjectively-chosen minimum PC score of 1.0.
 Although several objective measures of determining an appropriate minimum threshold for PC score were investigated, the process for choosing this threshold ultimately relied on visual inspection of individual events and their standardized anomalies compared to VRPC loadings to ensure that events were a suitable match for compositing with similar cases.
 The minimum PC score threshold also ensured that the magnitude of any spatial anomalies of individual events were consistent with local maxima in VRPC loading patterns.
 Larger magnitudes of PC scores indicate a stronger match between individual events and VRPC loading patterns.

 An example of composited 500 hPa geopotential height fields for January tornado outbreaks that match VRPC1 (based on minimum PC score and correlation coefficient thresholds) is shown in Figure 2.16.
 In this example, contours represent the mean geopotential height field for all included events and shaded regions represent departure of the composite from the mean geopotential height field in all outbreaks in the entire month of January.
 (Note: In composites of relative humidity and precipitable water in subsequent chapters, shaded regions will not indicate departures from a mean, but will instead represent the magnitude of the respective variable being composited.)
 Hatched regions indicate locations where tornadoes occurred during corresponding outbreaks.

 Although the magnitudes and locations of loadings were important for the spatial analyses of atmospheric variables in this study, the signs of the loadings are arbitrary.
 Because of this, both positive and negative values of loadings should be considered for creation of composites.
 This is done by simply creating composites of tornado outbreaks with principal component scores less than or equal to -1.0.
 Figure 2.17 shows composites in cases where the signs of loadings are opposite of those in Figure 2.16.
 For simpler naming conventions, the first set of composites containing outbreaks with positive principal component scores are labeled with a + (e.g., January PC1 + in Figure 2.16) and composites of outbreaks with negative principal component scores are labeled with a - (i.e., January PC1 - in Figure 2.17).

 The result of these efforts is a series of composites that outline the dominant patterns of certain atmospheric variables during tornado outbreaks in January-April.
 These dominant patterns describe much of the variance in atmospheric features associated with subsets of tornado outbreaks.
 These composites ultimately provide the ability to determine important shifts in atmospheric features associated with outbreaks in time (Chapter 3) and as a function of ENSO (Chapter 4).
 In addition, they help determine which synoptic-scale atmospheric patterns contribute to stronger outbreaks (gauged by higher tornado counts, higher significant tornado counts, and higher DPI).